HeoChauPhi/lionunisex/docroot/wp-content/plugins/wp-image-zoooom/readme.txt

 8. Apply the zoom from Page Builder by SiteOrigin, the Image Widget

 == Changelog ==

+= 1.36 =
+* 09/07/2019
+* Fix: Elementor lightbox skewed if zoom applied on it (https://wordpress.org/support/topic/elementor-lightbox-2/)
+* Fix: zoom wasn't initiating when some lazy load plugins are installed on the website
+* Add notice about the WooCommerce product gallery from the Avada theme

+= 1.35 =
+* 07/19/2019
+* Add "with Zoom" style to the Gutenberg image block

 = 1.34 =
 * 06/22/2019